Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 > Aren't open-source apps more secure?
 Doesn't it make F-Droid safer?

 You can still find and get your open-source apps elsewhere.
 And no, open-source apps [aren't necessarily more private or secure](https://seirdy.one/2022/02/02/floss-security.html).
 Instead, you should rely on the strong security and privacy guarantees provided by a modern operating system with **a robust sandboxing/permission model**, namely modern Android, GrapheneOS and iOS.
 Pay close attention to the permissions you grant, and avoid legacy apps as they could require invasive permissions to run.

+When it comes to *trackers* (this really comes up a lot), you shouldn't believe in the flawed idea that you can enumerate all of them.
+The *enumerating badness* approach is [known to be flawed in the security field](https://www.ranum.com/security/computer_security/editorials/dumb/), and the same applies to privacy.
+You shouldn't believe that a random script can detect every single line of code that can be used for data exfiltration.
+Data exfiltration can be properly prevented in the first place by the permission model, which again **denies access to sensitive data by default**: this is a simple, yet rigorous and effective approach.

+No app should be unnecessarily entrusted with any kind of permission.
+It is only if you deem it necessary that you should allow access to a type of data, and this access should be as fine-grained as possible.
+That's the way the Android platform works (regular apps run in the explicit `untrusted_app` domain) and continues evolving.
+Contrary to some popular beliefs, usability and most productivity tasks can still be achieved in a secure and private way.

 > Isn't Google evil?
 Isn't Play Store spyware?